 Weyerhaeuser Room 215

 - Spend your first year exploring the curriculum.
 Learning about new fields and broadening your horizons is at the heart of a liberal arts education.
 It is also the best way to confirm your intended major or to find one that you didn’t know existed before coming to Mac.
 Most courses meet general (divisional) distribution requirements, so you’ll also be making progress toward graduation while you’re exploring.
+Ask your advisor to show you DegreeWorks, the electronic tool that monitors your progress in meeting requirements.

 - Establish a solid relationship with your major advisor.
 That person will be in the best position to recommend courses that match your interests as well as point you in the direction of research opportunities and internships.
+They can also connect you with alums.
+MacDirect, Macalester’s alumni database, is a terrific networking resource available to all current students.

 - Start to make plans for what you will do after you graduate.
 Most graduate and professional schools require you to complete special entrance examinations (the LSAT, MCAT, GRE, etc.) and students who plan to enter graduate school immediately after graduation will take these tests early in their senior year.
 Those considering full-time work will want to begin, or intensify, the search process.
 In either case, a trip to the Career Development Center is a wise move.